gdh1995/vimium-c/PRIVACY-POLICY.md

 * **`webNavigation`**: to match an incoming URL, confirming whether Vimium C should be enabled or disabled on the page.
 * **clipboard read+write & browsing activity**: to add shortcuts for copying and pasting the page title/URL, link text/href, and the like.
 * **`contentSettings`**: to toggle your browser's content settings.
-For example, displaying your preferred typeface, or a larger font size, on selected websites.
+For example, turn on/off images, or JavaScript, on selected websites.
 * **`notifications`**: to show a notification whenever Vimium C is upgraded.
 * **`sessions`**: to allow you to restore closed tabs.
 This functionality requires Chrome 37+ or Firefox.
 * **`storage`**: its syncing functionality is **not in use** by default.
 However, if you enable "`Sync settings with